This disposition agreement (Agreement) is entered into

 27. In his defense to all of the above-described violations

 involving Suffolk Downs, Wonderland, and Showcase, Mr. DeLeire has

 relied on city solicitors' opinions.
 First, he points to the prior

-city solicitors' opinion in July of 1972 to the then fire chief as
+city solicitors' opinion in July of 1972 to the then fire chief as to whether

 that fire chief could be paid privately by Suffolk Downs for

 performing certain services: fire chief in Suffolk Downs' stable

 area.
 The Commission gives no deference to this opinion: it is not

 to Mr. DeLeire, it involves a different department chief, and it